 Do you want to save the wild U.P.?
-Apply today to be an Intern Corps Member to join Team SWUP starting in the Fall 2014 NMU school semester.
+Apply today to be an Intern Corps Member to join Team SWUP starting in the Winter 2014 NMU school semester.

 Save the Wild U.P. is at the forefront of protecting our environment and unique culture while promoting sustainable economies.
 We’re calling for a federal corruption investigation of state mining regulators, tracking new mining developments, educating the public on the hazards of sulfide mining — and hosting free hikes, picnics, concerts and more to celebrate the wonderful wild U.P.!

 We’re delighted to host an informational (and free!)
 Open House at Java by the Bay in L’Anse, Michigan on Saturday, February 22nd 4-6 pm.

 Please come on out to meet SWUP President Kathleen Heideman, SWUP Adviser (and former federal oil regulator) Jeffery Loman, and SWUP Executive Director Alexandra Thebert.
 They’ll be answering your questions, talking about our plans to protect our lakes, lands, and communities in 2014 — and how you can get involved!

 The Daily Mining Gazette | November 6, 2013

 HOUGHTON – Despite the economic benefits of mining, the instability and other drawbacks mean the western Upper Peninsula is better off looking elsewhere for prosperity.

 That conclusion was reached by Thomas Power, who presented the results of a recent study on the economic impact of copper mining Tuesday night in the Upper Peninsula.
 Power, a research professor and former economics department chair at the University of Montana, prepared the report for Friends of the Land of Keweenaw, an environmental advocacy organization.

 Power appeared at Michigan Technological University Tuesday as part of its Green Lecture Series.